This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 As you can see from the chart, Next’s profitability has been extremely consistent, with very little variation from one year to the next.

-Based on Next's impressively consistent track record of inflation-beating growth and an even more impressive track record of consistently strong profitability, I would say that Next has many of the hallmarks of a quality dividend stock that has at least one enduring competitive advantage.
+Based on Next's impressively consistent track record of inflation-beating growth and an even more impressive track record of consistently strong profitability, I would say that Next has many of the hallmarks of a good quality business.

 Consistently high profitability is a sign of enduring competitive strength

 In conclusion, I’m a long-term investor looking for companies that can grow their dividends for many years and perhaps many decades to come.
-Only the strongest companies are able to survive and thrive over that sort of timeframe and those companies have durable competitive advantages that leave a trail of clues in their wake.
-One of the clearest and easiest to spot clues is a long track record of consistently high net returns on capital, supported by suitably fat profit margins.
+Only the strongest companies can survive and thrive over that sort of timeframe, and those companies have durable competitive advantages that leave a trail of clues in their wake.
+One of the clearest and easiest-to-spot clues is a long track record of consistently high net returns on capital, supported by suitably fat profit margins.

-Here are my rules of thumb one last time:
+Here are my rules of thumb one last time (and remember, these are bare minimum standards):

-- Rule of thumb: Only invest in a company if its ten-year average net return on capital is above 10%
+- Rule of thumb: Only invest if the ten-year average net ROC is above 7%

-- Rule of thumb: Only invest in a company if its ten-year average profit margin is above 5%
+- Rule of thumb: Only invest if the ten-year average profit margin is above 5%

 The next post in this series looks at how to avoid dividend traps with excessive debts.